Q: How much do your puppies cost?

 A: ENS is a very powerful protocol that is run between days 3-16 of the puppies life.
 The super puppy protocol has been shown that even though the puppies are very immature during these first few days, they respond very well to the protocol rapidly gaining neurological growth and development that doesn't occur if ENS is not provided.
 More info can be found here.
 ENS - AKC.org

-Q: What's the best advise you can think to give us?
+Q: What's the best advice you can think to give us?

-Q: How big do goldens get and how quickly will by golden grow?
+Q: How big do goldens get and how quickly will my golden grow?

-A: Here is a handy chart to tell you just this
+A: Here is a handy chart to tell you just this.
+Now some may be bigger, but this gives you a guideline.

-A: You can reserve a puppy now for an upcoming litter.
-The process is explained here - Reservations
+A: You can fill out your application now for our upcoming litters.
+The full process is explained here - Reservations

 Q: How are puppies matched with owners?